alechash/generate.css/README.md

 # util.css
-a js generated css utility framework
+a js generated css utility framework (69.7 kilobytes)

 NOTE: this is not inteded to be kept up to date, in fact, it was 100% made for [facebook.js](https://github.com/mr-winson/facebook.js)